mweel1/usa_high_level/grants/animal-agency/pet-abuse/index.md

 # Pet Abuse

-Licensed vets can create a complaint that could be voted on a jury where:
+The animal agency would have the ability for people to report animal abuse.
+Based on the evidence, the owner of the pets could:

+- Fined
-- The owner could loose access from their animal
+- Loose access from their animal for 5 years
-- The owner could be prevented from owning pets in the future
+- Prevented from owning pets in the future